Search the Whole Web to quickly find what you're looking for:

 The above symptoms of great thirst, heat and redness, eg on face and tongue, show that the 'disease-process' is in the Stomach.

-In Chinese medicine the Stomach and Large Intestine channels are called, as a whole, the Yang Ming or Bright Yang channel.
+In Chinese medicine the Stomach and Large Intestine channels are called, when combined, the Yang Ming or Bright Yang channel.

-Very often it is points along the Large Intestine or Stomach channels that are used for treating this Bright Yang stage syndrome.
+Very often acupuncturists use points along the Large Intestine or Stomach channels to treat this Bright Yang stage syndrome.

 If your body has successfully produced the above symptoms, you can be fairly confident that by the time you reach your acupuncturist the Cold will have been vanquished.